paboyle/Grid/documentation/manual.rst

 The Grid object provides much `internal` functionality to map a lattice site to a node and lexicographic index.
 These are not needed by code interfacing to the data parallel layer.

+.. todo:: CD: What is specified with "split_rank" above?
+.. todo:: CD: Maybe list the exposed Grid options within the "SpaceTimeGrid"
+          class.

 **Example** (tests/solver/Test_split_grid.cc)::